-The programme is offered full-time for students wishing to take the programme within a single year; all compulsory modules are available each year, but only the optional modules which are scheduled to be taught during that particular year will be available.
-The instructional component must be completed within 1 academic year.
-Thus the maximum duration of full-time registration is one year.
+The programme is designed to be taken on a part-time basis for those working within the field of Government Statistics or a related area.
+However, it is possible to take the programme full time within a single year: all compulsory modules are available each year, but only the optional modules which are scheduled to be taught in that particular year will be available.
+The instructional component must be completed within one academic year.
+Thus the maximum duration of full time registration is one year.